How to Sleep on a Plane

-When you travel far and wide, you need to rest on the plane as much as you can.
+When you travel far and wide, you need to sleep on the plane as much as you can.
 Sometimes excitement gets in the way, sometimes nerves get in the way, and sometimes….travel neighbors get in the way.
-Here are some tips on getting some much needed rest on the plane.
+Here are some tips on how to sleep on a plane.

-Sleep on a plane: Choose the best time
+How to Sleep on a plane: Choose the best time for your flight

 Ideally, every flight would leave right at bedtime and arrive at waking up time and we would all slumber peacefully in between.
 Trying to time flights with natural resting times is great if you can manage it.

-Another reason to wear closed toed sturdy shoes is safety.
-In the unlikely event of an emergency, do you really want to be in a pair of flip flops?
+Another reason to wear closed toed sturdy travel shoes is YOUR safety.
+In the unlikely event of an emergency, do you really want to be in a pair of flip-flops?

 Some people are more sensitive to light than others.
 Dracula and I both tolerate light at night about the same.
 I LOVE darkness for sleeping!